Jess Hill: Coaching career

+Hill began his coaching career at California high schools and colleges during baseball off-seasons.
+He was the co-head football coach with Jess Mortensen at Riverside Junior College from 1930 to 1933.
+From 1934 to 1939, he was the head football coach at Corona High School.
+In 1940, he was hired as the head football and track coach at Long Beach Junior College—now known as Long Beach City College (LBCC)–in Long Beach, California, for an annual salary of $2,400.

-Hill began his coaching career at California high schools and colleges during baseball offseasons.
-He joined the Navy during World War II, and was discharged in 1946 as a lieutenant commander; during the war he worked with USC athletic director Willis O. Hunter in the Navy's V-5 (aviation cadet) program, and Hunter hired him in 1946 to coach freshman football and track.
+Hill left Long Beach in early 1942 when he was appointed as a lieutenant (junior grade) in the United States Navy.
+During World War II, he worked with USC athletic director Willis O. Hunter in the Navy's V-5 (aviation cadet) program, and Hunter hired him in 1946 to coach freshman football and track.
 Hill was an assistant coach on USC's 1947 Rose Bowl team.

 Hill became USC's head track coach in 1949 and 1950, succeeding Dean Cromwell, and won national titles in both years.
 He returned for one season as track coach in 1962 after the sudden death of Jess Mortensen.
-He served as USC's head football coach from 1951 to 1956, with his teams posting a record of 45–17–1, including Rose Bowl appearances after the 1952 and 1954 seasons.
-His 1952 squad finished the year ranked fifth in the nation with a 10–1 record, outscoring their opponents 254–47 and leading the nation in scoring defense at 4.7 points per game; the only loss was a 9–0 contest at Notre Dame which ended the regular season.
-In the Rose Bowl, USC defeated Wisconsin 9–0; it was the only time between 1947 and 1959 that the Pacific Coast Conference champion beat the Big Ten Conference champion.
-Hill's 1954 team lost the Rose Bowl to Ohio State, 20–7.
+Hill served as USC's head football coach from 1951 to 1956, with his teams posting a record of 45–17–1, including Rose Bowl appearances after the 1952 and 1954 seasons.
+His 1952 squad finished the year ranked fifth in the nation with a 10–1 record, outscoring their opponents 254–47 and leading the nation in scoring defense at 4.7 points per game; the only loss was a 9–0 contest at Notre Dame, which ended the regular season.
+In the 1953 Rose Bowl, USC defeated Wisconsin 9–0; it was the only time between 1947 and 1959 that the Pacific Coast Conference (PCC) champion beat the Big Ten Conference champion.
+Hill's 1954 team lost the 1955 Rose Bowl to Ohio State, 20–7.
 During his tenure, Hill's players included Frank Gifford, Rudy Bukich, Jim Sears and Jon Arnett.
 For the 1956 season opener at Texas, Hill made the decision to change hotels after discovering that USC's integrated team could not stay at the segregated Austin hotel that had been booked; USC went on to win the game, 44–20, as fullback C. R. Roberts, an African American, ran for a school-record 251 yards.
 USC ended the year with wins over UCLA and Notre Dame, the only time in his six years that they won both games.